Taft College wins Thursday while losing Saturday

 Sean Arbaut singled to open the seventh, moved up on a sacrifice bunt by Jose Torres and scored on a pinch-hit line drive single to right field by Scott Koenen.

-Page 2 of 2 - Cole Bryant worked the first seven innings, giving up two unearned runs on eight hits, striking out four and walking four.
+Cole Bryant worked the first seven innings, giving up two unearned runs on eight hits, striking out four and walking four.
 Corey Gilligan kept the Falcons scoreless until the 11th when West Hills combined five hits, two errors and two walks into six more unearned runs.